sav-che/TL-2/Authors/Bouton, Louis {std. Bouton}.md

-> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/item/103414#page/344/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/page/33120427) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bouton, Louis {std.
 Bouton} (Suppl.)|second entry]] for this author

 ### Author

-Bouton, Louis (x-1878 (1879?)), botanist at Port Louis, Mauritius, curator of the Colonial Museum and secretary of the Royal Society of Mauritius. (*Bouton*).
+Bouton, Louis (x-1878 (1879?)), botanist at Port Louis, Mauritius, curator of the Colonial Museum and secretary of the Royal Society of Mauritius.
+**Abbreviated name**: *Bouton*

 #### Herbarium and types